 - What can I do if I was stopped or arrested for DUI without probable cause?

-Probable cause is the reason founded on recognized facts to think a crime has been perpetrated or that specific property is related to a crime.
-It needs to exist for a police officer to make a warrantless arrest, a warrantless search, or confiscate property in the belief it is proof of a crime.
-A probable cause or reasonable suspicion must exist before the stop, arrest, search or seizure.
+Probable cause is initial basis for police contact.
+Often, is is based on a believe that a crime has occured.
+It needs to exist for a police officer to make a warrantless arrest, a warrantless search, or to confiscate property because it proves that crime took place.
+In short, a “probable cause” or “reasonable suspicion” must exist before a police stop, arrest, or search or seizure takes place.

-To show reasonable suspicion or probable cause, police need to articulate why they think you committed a crime.
-It can not be just a hunch (Terry v.
+To prove a reasonable suspicion or probable cause, police need to show why they think you committed a crime.
+It can not be just a hunch because a case from the Supreme Court (Terry v.
 Ohio).
-But the crime can be minor and can be an infraction (traffic violation)
+But the crime can be minor and can be even an infraction, such is a traffic violation.

-To pull over a driver for DUI, law enforcement or California Highway Patrol (CHP) officer needs to have “reasonable suspicion” that a crime is or was occurring.
+To pull over a driver for DUI, law enforcement, such as LAPD or California Highway Patrol (CHP) officer needs to have “reasonable suspicion” that a crime is or was occurring.
 Reasonable suspicion is similar to “probable cause”.
-U.S. Constitution’s Fourth Amendment forbids unwarranted searches and seizures.
-Police cannot stop your car for no reason.
-Rather, he or she needs to be able to identify certain facts that caused him or her to conclude that crime, including DUI, was occurring.
+U.S. Constitution’s 4th Amendment forbids unwarranted searches and seizures.
+Because of the 4th amendment, the police cannot stop your car without a good reason.
+Prior to initiating a traffic stop, the police must identify certain facts that caused him or her to conclude that crime, such as a DUI, was occurring.
+For example, excessive weaving on the freeway can be viewed as suspicion that a driver is DUI, justifying a DUI investigation.

 - Question you about your biographical information;